Kinovarobotics/ros_kortex/kortex_description/readme.md

 *
 * -->

-# Kortex Description
+# KINOVA KORTEX™ Description
-This package contains the URDF (Unified Robot Description Format), STL and configuration files for the Kortex-compatible robots.
+This package contains the URDF (Unified Robot Description Format), STL and configuration files for the KINOVA KORTEX™-compatible robots.

 ## Usage